 Think of this as part coaching session, part workshop, and part community-building.
 You’ll learn skills and knowledge that will help you move your projects forward.
 You will get personal attention and you will have the courage that community provides.

-The leader and facilitator, Kim Wright, brings a full toolbox of tools which she has used in being a social change agent.
-She just wrote a 400 page book for the American Bar Association on this very topic (due out in September).
+Kim Wright brings a full toolbox of tools which she has used in being a social change agent.
+She often co-leads this program with skillful and knowledgeable colleagues.

 The tools used will be determined by the conversation, but here is a list of possibilities (and some of the authors whose work she draws upon)